Azamara Review (Updated 2019)

-Azamara Club Cruises is one of the newest cruise lines in the business, created in 2007 as a sister-line to Celebrity Cruises and Royal Caribbean.
-The “Club” added to its name in 2007 is meant to suggest “country club,” and that really is the kind of feeling you get on board.
+Azamara was founded in 2007 as a sister-line to Celebrity Cruises and Royal Caribbean.
+Formerly known as Azamara Club Cruises, the “Club” moniker is meant to suggest “country club,” and that really is the kind of feeling you get on board.

 Azamara offers a more high-end product than the mainstream megaship lines, but it stops short of being a true luxury line — and for cruisers, that’s a good thing, since with Azamara you get a lot of near-luxury amenities without paying the full luxury price.

 Azamara’s ships, Azamara Journey and Azamara Quest, are beautifully designed midsize vessels carrying only 694 passengers and about 390 crew — a passenger/staff ratio that’s higher than you’ll find at any of the mainstream and premium cruise lines, and not far off what you find on the luxury ships.

 A third ship, Azamara Pursuit, was added to the fleet in 2018.
 Built as R Eight for now-defunct Renaissance Cruises, she is a direct sister to Azamara Journey and Azamara Quest.
 Acquired from P&O as Adonia, Azamara has put her through a comprehensive, stem-to-stern drydock that lasted over three months at the Harland & Wolff shipyard in Belfast, Ireland.
 She officially entered service as Azamara’s third vessel on August 1, 2018, with an inaugural cruise from Southampton, England to Norway.